How to apply the Theory of Constraints within your business

 • Process improvement

-In 1984, an Israeli businessman named Eliyahu M. Goldratt wrote a novel called The Goal: A Process of Ongoing Improvement as a way to introduce a management methodology he called the Theory of Constraints.
+In 1984, an Israeli businessman named Eliyahu M. Goldratt wrote a novel called The Goal: A Process of Ongoing Improvement to introduce a management methodology he called the Theory of Constraints.
 Goldratt’s novel centers around a manager who oversees a manufacturing plant that has three months to turn things around or it will be shut down.

 With the help of an acquaintance, the manager recognizes that there will always be constraints in manufacturing—and that the key is to identify and address those constraints early.